Curricular and Research Needs

 The MSU Department of Geological Sciences offers BS, BA, MAT, MS, and Ph.D degree programs in any of the geosciences.
 Although the primary degrees are usually general in nature, the secondary and tertiary degrees are often highly specialized.
 The geosciences are a multi-disciplinary groups of related sciences that include, but are not limited to, the following: economic geology (including mining, petroleum and natural gas), field geology and mapping, geochemistry (both high and low temperature), geomorphology, geophysics and tectonics, glaciology, historical geology, hydrology & hydrogeology, mineralogy, petrology, sedimentary geology, stratigraphy, structure, paleontology (both vertebrate and invertebrate), paleobotany and palynology, volcanology, and weathering.
 Other fields that have a geologic aspect include: Agriculture, astronomy, cartography, crystal chemistry, ecology, environmental hazards analysis, environmental studies, evolution, geochronology, geography, geostatistics, isotope geochemistry, mathematical modeling, mining and petroleum engineering, planetary geology, pollution, remote sensing, soil genesis, and zoology.

-The majority of book and journal geoscience materials are purchased online, with paper collections are classed in the QE class schedule, with soils and hydrology materials in GB.
-Significant related materials can also be found in the G, GC, HA, QA, QB, QC, QD, QH, QL, S, TA, TD and TN classes.
+The majority of book and journal geoscience materials are purchased online, with paper collections are classed in the QE call numbers, with soils and hydrology materials in GB call numbers.
 Most geology maps are held in the MSU Map Library, although some are included in series in the main stacks or in the Government Documents collections.

 Existing Strengths and Emphases